solliancenet/microsoft-mysql-developer-guide/artifacts/06-05-LogicApp/README.md

 # Logic Apps with MySQL

 Logic Apps can be used to connect to Azure Database for MySQL Flexible Server instances and perform actions such as SELECT, INSERT, DELETE and UPDATE.
 However, Logic Apps do not have any direct integrations that allow for triggers that fire from MySQL DDL or DML events.
-In order for the MySQL actions to connect to the MySQL instance, you will have to install a Logic Apps Gateway.
+In order for the MySQL actions to connect to the MySQL instance, it is necessary to install a Logic Apps Gateway.
 This can be done with Azure instances, but the Azure Database for MySQL will need private endpoints enabled and the gateway will need to run in a virtual machine that can access that private endpoint.

 ## Create a Private Endpoint Flexible Server

 - Open the Azure Portal
-- Browse to your lab resource group and select **+Create**
+- Browse to the lab resource group and select **+Create**
 - Search for **Azure Database for MySQL**
 - Select **Create**
 - Under **Flexible Server**, select **Create**

   ![This image demonstrates the first provisioning screen for Azure Database for MySQL Flexible Server.](./media/az-mysql-db-create.png "First provisioning screen for Flexible Server")

-- Select your subscription and your resource group
+- Select the target subscription and resource group
 - For the name, type **mysqldevflexSUFFIXpriv**
-- Select the resource group region (it must be in the region that your VNet is in)
+- Select the resource group region (it must be in the region that the VNet is in)
 - For **Workload type**, select **Development** to save costs
 - For **Availability zone**, select **No preference**
   - Co-locating the VM and the Flexible Server instance would improve network performance, but it is not strictly necessary